AML regulation and KYC compliance is challenging, but well-prepared banks can rise to the occasion

 The cost of noncompliance with AML and KYC regulations is something banks and other businesses can’t afford.
 Unfortunately, compliance is also complicated, especially in places where many jurisdictions, each with its own regulatory requirement, live side by side, like Europe, or U.S. states.

 The complex and ever-evolving compliance landscape

-KYC and AML compliance is so hard to achieve because those processes are governed by a legislative patchwork of identity verification regulations in the U.S. and a combination of regulations, directives, decisions and recommendations in the EU.
+KYC regulatory compliance and AML compliance is so hard to achieve because those processes are governed by a legislative patchwork of identity verification regulations in the U.S. and a combination of regulations, directives, decisions and recommendations in the EU.

 In the U.S., The Patriot Act, Bank Secrecy Act, CFR Chapter X, FIDO Alliance Certification and various state-level regulations govern identity verification practices for KYC and AML compliance.
 Along with forthcoming proposed regulations, these laws ensure financial institutions take a reasonable approach to verifying customer identity.

 In Europe, directives instruct member states as they make their own laws.
 They’re designed to establish and uphold a standard of quality and safety of products in all member states.
 Regulations are the most powerful of the European Commission and Parliament’s tools.
 Regulations take effect in every member state as written.

 Directive (EU) 2015/849 instructs member states in the creation of laws “for the purposes of money laundering or terrorist financing.”
 Under that umbrella, countries have enacted their own anti money laundering and KYC legislation.
 Every financial institution must therefore contend with different regulators, customer identity verification procedures and KYC requirements in each jurisdiction.